Mrinalini Mukherjee: Unbound Forms - Women Sculptors of India and Bangladesh

 On display will be the wide range of media explored by Mrinalini Mukherjee across a remarkable 40-year career, including her monumental fibre works, ceramic and bronze sculptures, drawings, etchings and watercolours.
 Mukherjee’s work fused abstraction with sensuous figuration, drawing on nature, ancient sculptural techniques, modernist experimentation and Indian craft and textile traditions.

-The Hepworth Wakefield is working in partnership with the The Royal Academy of Arts to bring these exceptional artists to audiences in Wakefield.
+The Hepworth Wakefield is working in partnership with The Royal Academy of Arts to bring these exceptional artists to audiences in Wakefield.

 Related